Zeba-karkhanawala/Zeba-karkhanawala/README.md

 - Compiled academic articles, case studies, and reports, utilizing strong research and analytical skills to understand impacts on project outcomes.

 ## Education
+### University of Maryland, Robert H. Smith School of Business
+#### Masters of Science in Information Systems, GPA: 4.0/4.0
+*College Park, MD, USA | Expected December 2024*
+- Participated in the Terrapin Leadership Institute's LEAD Program, focusing on advanced leadership skills and project management.

+### Indian Institute of Technology Jodhpur
+#### Bachelor of Technology in Electrical Engineering, Minors in Management, CGPA: 8.1/10.0
+*Jodhpur, Rajasthan, India | May 2023*

 ## Skills
 ### Programming Languages